backstage/backstage/plugins/catalog-backend/api-report.md

   integrations: ScmIntegrationRegistry;
 };

-// Warning: (ae-missing-release-tag) "PlaceholderResolver" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type PlaceholderResolver = (
   params: PlaceholderResolverParams,
 ) => Promise<JsonValue>;

-// Warning: (ae-missing-release-tag) "PlaceholderResolverParams" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type PlaceholderResolverParams = {
   key: string;